archibald-carrion/Webpage-blazor-fullstack/README.md

-Initial project was developed incollaboration with [Fernando Arce](https://github.com/FerAC) as homework for a software engineering course.
+Initial project was developed in collaboration with [Fernando Arce](https://github.com/FerAC) as homework for a software engineering course.

 # Evaluación técnica 2.